KenanHArik/pipid_gaggia_classic/Setup Substeps/10 - Setting up Service.md

 To do this, there are a few ways, but the recommended way is to setup the python script as a service.

-Instructions for this were inspried from this site: https://www.thedigitalpictureframe.com/ultimate-guide-systemd-autostart-scripts-raspberry-pi/
+Instructions for this were inspired from this site: https://www.thedigitalpictureframe.com/ultimate-guide-systemd-autostart-scripts-raspberry-pi/

 Run the command to create the service file
 `sudo nano /etc/systemd/system/pi_espresso.service`

 Copy the following contents - make sure the path matches where you have items stored.
-In the case below, it is in /home/espresso/ directory
+In the case below, it is in /home/pi/espresso/ directory

 ```bash
 [Unit]